 Conclusion: Order of Events for a Yoruba Traditional Wedding Programme?

-If you’re a ‘Yoruba’ bride not very familiar with your culture, OR if you’re a non-Yoruba groom from other cultures of the World, hopefully the answers above can help you schedule their own traditional wedding day programme.
-Those tips are also helpful for our Yoruba sisters who did not grow up at home and not familiar with how a Yoruba traditional engagement is done.
+If you’re a ‘Yoruba’ bride who is not very familiar with your culture, OR if you’re a non-Yoruba groom from other cultures of the World, hopefully, the answers above can help you schedule your own traditional Yoruba wedding/ engagement programme of events.

-Now you have an idea on what goes on during a Yoruba traditional wedding.
+Now you have an idea of what goes on during a Yoruba traditional wedding.
 We will provide more helpful tips you can use to plan your Yoruba traditional wedding, hang around to see the follow-up articles.

 Did we miss anything regarding the order or flow of events during a typical Yoruba traditional engagement or wedding?
 If so, comment below to add your own tips or simply comment to add your voice.